The 9 Best Telematics Companies for 2023

 Fuel is one of fleet management’s biggest expenses.
 Fortunately, Quartix, with an overall score of 4.1/5, can help you optimize this.
 Its system integrates data from your fuel cards to help reduce fuel costs and provides input into your vehicle’s CO2 emissions.
 On top of this, it also sends alerts whenever it detects driving behaviors that waste fuel, such as speeding and idling.
 This is why our research named Quartix the best for managing fuel costs.

-But, when it comes to reducing other fleet costs, Quartix lacks the necessary components.
+But, when it comes to reducing fleet costs beyond fuel savings, Quartix lacks the necessary components.
 For starters, it doesn’t offer vehicle diagnostics or maintenance scheduling, which are essential when it comes to ensuring your vehicles function properly and are roadworthy.

 It also does not support automatic route optimization, another tool that could help cut down your fleet’s fuel expenses as it provides the most efficient routes.
 According to our research, Samsara (scoring 4.6/5 overall) provides the most innovative approach to automatic route optimization.
-It calculates your stops to suggest the shortest routes for your driver.
+It calculates your stops to suggest the shortest routes for your driver, a huge boon for last-mile businesses that make frequent, daily deliveries.

 Lastly, Quartix has a slow data refresh rate of two minutes.
 If you need these features, then we recommend Teletrac.
 Teletrac refreshes data in real time, the fastest among all the suppliers we’ve researched.